Thomas Ellis, M.D.

-Dr. Thomas J. Ellis’ practice focuses exclusively on hip pain in the young adult (<65 years old, and he has developed expertise in the treatment of hip labral tears, femoroacetabular impingement (FAI), trochanteric bursitis, hip dysplasia, and hip arthritis.
-Dr. Ellis has performed over 2000 hip arthroscopies for FAI, 300 periacetabular osteotomies for hip dysplasia, and 1000 anterior hip replacements.
-His patient referrals come from Ohio, Indiana, West Virginia, Kentucky and Michigan and he is recognized as a national expert in the treatment of hip conditions.
+Each year Dr. Ellis performs over 200 hip arthroscopies, 70 periacetabular osteotomies for hip dysplasia, and 300 anterior hip replacements.
+His patient referrals come from Ohio, Indiana, West Virginia, Kentucky and Michigan, and he is recognized as a national expert in the treatment of hip conditions.

 Dr. Ellis obtained his undergraduate degree from Stanford University and his medical degree from Vanderbilt University.
 He subsequently completed his orthopedic residency at Texas A&M University.
 In addition, he has completed fellowship training in total joint arthroplasty and orthopedic trauma.
 Following this, he completed an AO European travelling fellowship with Professor Reinhold Ganz in Bern Switzerland, as well with Professor Harold Tscherne in Hannover, Germany.
 Dr Ellis has over 70 publications in peer-reviewed medical journals.
 Additionally, he has been an invited speaker both nationally and internationally.

 He enjoys many other activities outside of orthopedic surgery, including spending time with his wife and three children, hunting, fishing and watersports.